Azure/BatchAIAnomalyDetection/README.md

     ```
     jupyter notebook
     ```
+4. Open Jupyter Notebook in your browser and select the environemnt kernel in the menu:

+    ```
+    Kernel > Change Kernel > Python [conda env:baimm]
+    ```

 Start creating the required resources in the next section.

 ## Create Azure Resources
 The [create_resources.ipynb](create_resources.ipynb) notebook contains all Azure CLI and Docker commands needed to create resources in your Azure subscription, as well as configurations of Batch AI and scoring Python scripts.

-Open Jupyter Notebook in your browser, navigate to the cloned/downloaded directory: *BatchAIAnomalyDetection/create_resources.ipynb*, and start executing the cells to create the needed Azure resources.
+Navigate to the cloned/downloaded directory in Jupyter Notebook: *BatchAIAnomalyDetection/create_resources.ipynb*, and start executing the cells to create the needed Azure resources.